“How big a fool are you, old man? If there are enemies in this wood, a fire is the last thing we want.”

 • Jon will carry Longclaw as Odin carried Gram.

 However, Jon and Odin share more than the quest for knowledge.
-By the midpoint of the AFFC/ADWD timeframe, Jon has acquired all three totem animals.
+By the midpoint of the AFFC/ADWD time frame, Jon has acquired all three totem animals.
 He has Ghost, his albino direwolf.
-He has Mormont’s raven (and/or Bran) squawking yet to be determined guidance in his ear, and then literally pecking his forehead to awaken Jon.
+He has Mormont’s raven (and/or Bran) squawking yet-to-be-determined guidance in his ear, and then literally pecking his forehead to awaken Jon.
 As we shall see, Jon also has a bear, specifically the she-bear Val, who dresses in the white bear pelts characteristic of a free folk queen.

 Jon starts the story feeling unconnected to any real identity.
 He is displaced emotionally when King Robert comes to Winterfell.
 A conversation between Jon and uncle Benjen serve as verbal reminders of Jon’s social position, and is reinforced by not being allowed to sit at the dining table with his Stark family.
 Jon’s later thoughts reveal what he can’t bring himself to say out loud.

 I have no place, Jon wanted to say, I’m a bastard, I have no rights, no name, no mother, and now not even a father.
 The words would not come.
 “I don’t know.”

 Jon, as a bear cub, displays the unregulated fits of anger that take time and guidance to control.
 The first being when he charges across the table at Alliser Thorne when Thorne makes a cruel jab at Jon’s honor which in turn provokes the bear cub to lash out.